General

 Q: How do I use Amazon DataSync to archive cold data?

 A: You can use Amazon DataSync to move cold data from on-premises storage systems directly to durable and secure long-term storage, such as Amazon S3 Glacier Flexible Retrieval (formerly S3 Glacier) or Amazon S3 Glacier Deep Archive.
-Use DataSync’s filtering functionality to exclude copying temporary files and folders or copying only a subset of files from your source location.
+Use DataSync’s exclude filters to exclude copying temporary files and folders or use include filters or manifests to copy only a subset of files from your source location.
 You can select the most cost-effective storage service for your needs: transfer data to any S3 storage class, or use DataSync with EFS Lifecycle Management to store data in Amazon EFS Infrequent Access storage class (EFS IA).
 Use the built-in task scheduling functionality to regularly archive data that should be retained for compliance or auditing purposes, such as logs, raw footage, or electronic medical records.

 Q: How do I use Amazon DataSync to replicate data to Amazon Web Services for business continuity?